 SICIP will have the following key outputs: (i) Training for advanced technical skills in priority and emerging sectors improved, (ii) Managerial capabilities and green innovation capacity strengthened, (iii) Socially inclusive skilling and upskilling expanded, and (iv) Institutional capacity for skills monitoring and management enhanced.

-Prior to SICIP, a full-fledged program on workforce development was launched by the Finance Division, Ministry of Finance named as Skills for Employment Investment Program (SEIP), which was implemented from 2014 to 2024 under Tranches 1, 2, and 3.
+Prior to SICIP, a full-fledged program on workforce development was launched by the Finance Division, Ministry of Finance, named Skills for Employment Investment Program (SEIP), which was implemented from 2014 to 2024 under Tranches 1, 2, and 3.

 Under the SEIP, PKSF carried out hands-on training activities and achieved remarkable milestones.
 A total of 38,633 trainees including 8,176 women were provided with hands-on technical skills and knowledge on 16 trades through 57 Partner Training Institutes.
-More than 75% of these trainees found employment including 384 in overseas jobs and 8,338 became entrepreneurs in addition to wage employment.
-For more details on SEIP achievements, please visit https://pksf.org.bd/projects/skills-for-employment-investment-program-seip/
+More than 75% of these trainees found employment including 384 in overseas jobs and 8,338 became entrepreneurs.
+For more details on the SEIP achievements, please visit https://pksf.org.bd/projects/skills-for-employment-investment-program-seip/

 Minimum Qualification